pulp/pulpcore/docs/admin/reference/settings.md

 ### REMOTE\_USER\_ENVIRON\_NAME

 The name of the WSGI environment variable to read for [Webserver Auth with Reverse Proxy].
+It is only used with the `PulpRemoteUserAuthentication` authentication class.

 !!! warning
     Configuring this has serious security implications.
     See the [Django warning at the end of this section in their docs] for more details.

 Defaults to `'REMOTE_USER'`.

+### REMOTE\_USER\_OPENAPI\_SECURITY\_SCHEME

+A JSON object representing the security scheme advertised for the `PulpRemoteUserAuthentication` authentication class.

+Defaults to `{"type": "mutualTLS"}`, which represents x509 certificate based authentication.

 ### TASK\_DIAGNOSTICS